 Educator

-Dr Barry Rogers is a pracademic.
-Through his work inside organisations, his teaching and his research he seeks to bridge the gap between theoretical ideas and practical use.
+Dr Barry Rogers is a pracademic. working to bridge the gap between theoretical ideas and practical use.

-He is interested in the highly problematic link between learning and doing in the workplace.
-In particular he focuses on the role of time, in it's multiple forms, as an active constraint on new ways of getting things done.
-Similar to the visual image above, our experience of time is measurable and linear as well as sporadic and non-linear.
-This experience is deeply linked to our identities, to different modes of doing and our capacity to change.
-Barry combines these elements to address longstanding issues with the 'transfer of training' in a creative and compelling fashion.
+Interested in the highly problematic link between knowledge and application, Barry focuses on how time, in it's multiple forms, acts as a key ingredient in getting things done.
+Our experience of time, both linear and non-linear, is deeply linked to our identities, to different modes of being and our capacity to change.
+He brings these ideas to life in a creative, compelling and practical fashion.

-Barry Rogers has a Bachelors degree from Trinity College Dublin (TCD), a Masters from the London School of Economics and Political Science (LSE) and a Doctorate from the University of Cambridge.
+Barry has degrees from Trinity College Dublin (TCD), the London School of Economics and Political Science (LSE) and the University of Cambridge.
+An ex-Investment Banker, he has been Visiting Professor at the LSE for close to 25 years and works with some of the worlds largest companies and institutions.

 Barry is one of the world’s leading educators in the field of Customized Executive Education.
 Recognized for his excellence he works with some of the largest companies and institutions, designing and delivering both programs and processes on a global basis.

 He has taught for over 20 years at the Department of Psychological and Behavioral Science (PBS), London School of Economics and Political Science..
-He is a Visiting Professor in the Practice of Organisatonal and Social Psychology at PBS.
+He is Visiting Professor in the Practice of Organisatonal and Social Psychology (OSP) at PBS and founder of the OSP Pracademic Lab

-Barry's research focuses on what happens after formal learning - when people move, in Donald Schon's words, from the Mountaintop to the Swamp.
-Taking a contextual perspective his work visualizes how our complex experience of time enables (and usually constrains) the sustained practicing of commitments to change.
+Barry's research focuses on what happens after people move, in Donald Schon's words, from the Mountaintop to the Swamp.
+His work helps us understand how the complex experience of time enables (and usually constrains) the sustained practicing of change commitments.

 He has delivered projects in the UK, Ireland, Holland, Scandinavia, France, Italy, Switzerland, Portugal, Spain, Russia, Qatar, China, Japan, Hong Kong, Singapore, Kenya, South Africa, Brazil, Canada and The USA.